prnvk05/MBTI-Predicting-RNN/README.md

 *From the dataset website*

->The Myers Briggs Type Indicator (or MBTI for short) is a personality type system that divides everyone into 16 distinct personality types across 4 axis:
+>The Myers Briggs Type Indicator (or MBTI for short) is a personality type system that divides everyone into 16 distinct personality types across 4 axes:

 >Introversion (I) – Extroversion (E)
 Intuition (N) – Sensing (S)
 Thinking (T) – Feeling (F)
 Judging (J) – Perceiving (P)
-(More can be learned about what these mean here)

 >So for example, someone who prefers introversion, intuition, thinking and perceiving would be labelled an INTP in the MBTI system, and there are lots of personality based components that would model or describe this person’s preferences or behaviour based on the label.